 The impressive lines of this planned city, along with its natural beauty, come together beautifully when you view Canberra from above, aboard a hot air balloon.
-Balloon Aloft and Dawn Drifters will have you drifting peacefully over the waking city.
+Balloon Aloft and Dawn Drifters will have you floating peacefully over the waking city.
 This is one of the few places in the world where you can fly directly over a Parliament House.
-Visit during the Enlighten Festival to see the Canberra Balloon Spectacular and you can fly among dozens of balloons.
-Alternatively, simply watch the awe-inspiring spectacle of balloons being inflated en masse on the lawns of Old Parliament House from 6.15am each morning during the festival.
+Visit during the Enlighten Festival to see the Canberra Balloon Spectacular, where you can fly among dozens of balloons.
+Alternatively, simply watch the awe-inspiring spectacle of balloons being inflated en masse on the lawns of Old Parliament House each morning during the festival.

 Jump on a bike

 Canberra is made for cycling, with a network of cycling paths throughout the city and connecting the outer suburbs.
 But two wheels can also take you on more adventurous trips.
 Hire a bike from one of the many shared bike stations outside the city's major hotels or rent one from the Southern Cross Yacht Club on the shore of Lake Burley Griffin (the city's majestic centrepiece) to tour the lake's scenic 35-kilometre (22-mile) path.
 Alternatively, hire a mountain bike from Capital Bicycle Hire and take on the 50 kilometres (31 miles) of famous world-class trails at Stromlo Forest Park.

 Paddle around Lake Burley Griffin